mediafinger/rabbitmq_presentation/demo_app_with_hutch/README.markdown

 * `bundle install` the gems
 * `rake hutch` to create queues and start consumers

+To publish either start the UI with `rake server` or start `rake console` (which loads _app.rb_) and send a message like this:

+    publish(routing_key: "barcelona.ruby.event", message: { message: "A man, a plan, a canal panama!"})

+Then open RabbitMQ's management WebUI to check that a message was sent.

-> You can check, handle and add messages to the queue in the RabbitMQ's WebUI
+> You can also handle messages and add new messages to the queues in RabbitMQ's WebUI at http://localhost:15672/

-To publish open: `bundle exec rake console` which loads _app.rb_

 ### Consumer setup